 LBC Digital High Interest Saving Accounts

 The bank’s flagship account is an HISA with a current interest rate of up to 3.00%.
 The savings rate is tiered depending on your account balance

 This isn’t much of a deal-breaker because you shouldn’t have more than one $100,000 with the bank anyway.
 The bank is CDIC insured and the protection is capped at $100,000 per insured category.

 Here are the key features of the LBC Digital high interest savings account:

-- A decent savings interest rate of 1.40%
+- A decent savings interest rate

 - No minimum balance

 - Link the account to multiple financial institutions